WordCamps and sustainability

 - Discuss catering details with venue and make sure waste is recycled, or even better, reused on site.

-- When supplying branded clothing, choose clotting from sustainable sources.
+- When supplying branded clothing, choose clothing from sustainable sources.

 - Print badges on sustainable, organic or recycled paper.
-Or use paper with a secondary function, like embedded seeds to grow some flower with the badge.
+Or use paper with a secondary function, like embedded seeds to grow some flowers with the badge.

 Tips for sponsors